 a.
 Write your abstract

 Abstracts should be between 100-300 words long and give a brief overview of your work.
-Advise on writing an abstract
+Advice on writing an abstract.

 b.
 Anonymise your work